daggeryu/ESP8266-IDF-OLED-SSD1306/README.md

 Open the project configuration menu (`idf.py menuconfig`).
 Then go into `Example Configuration` menu.

 - In the `I2C Master` submenu, you can set the pin number of SDA/SCL according to your board.
-Also you can modify the I2C port number and freauency of the master.
+Also you can modify the I2C port number(esp8266 is only zero) and slave address.

 ### Build and Flash